Hands-Only CPR

 Heart disease is common in Nash and Edgecombe counties.
 Get your heart health checked by a doctor.
 Call 252-962-BEAT (2328) to make an appointment with a cardiologist at UNC Cardiology at Nash.

-UNC Health Nash earned national recognition for quality achievements in heart and stroke care.
+UNC Health Nash earned multiple, national recognitions for quality achievements in heart and stroke care.
 For the people of our community, these honors serve as reassurance that immediate life-saving treatment is close by.
 And that can make all the difference in the world.

-UNC Health Nash has been rated “High Performing” by U.S. News & World Report in both Heart Attack and Heart Failure—ranking among the top 18% of hospitals in North Carolina for heart care.
+UNC Health Nash has been rated “High Performing” by U.S. News & World Report in Heart Failure—ranking among the top 24 hospitals in North Carolina for heart care.

 Read more